 - Photographs with graphic overlays, such as the one below which uses graphics or texts to establish context on use or size, or highlight different features.
 We can help with this at Snappa; simply upload your product image, and use our built-in graphics and drag-and-drop design tools to create high-converting images.

 - Graphics entirely used to offer information value.
 This could include a graphic showing three different variants, comparing sizes or options, or even a size chart.

 Want to make sure that your Shopify images are well-optimized to help you sell as much as possible, scaling your business into a massive success?
 Many best practices will vary heavily from business to business or from industry to industry, but all Shopify store owners need to be using these three rules of image optimization.

-Use The Same Styled Thumbnail For All Primary Product Images
+Use the Same Styled Thumbnail for All Primary Product Images

-There multiple types of different images that you can choose from to market your product, and opting to choose a single style to feature as the primary product image is an excellent choice.
+There are multiple types of different images that you can choose from to market your product, and opting to choose a single style to feature as the primary product image is an excellent choice.
 It will make your search results look uniform, giving your site a consistency that helps it to look established, credible, and professional.

 Most storefronts will opt to choose an image style like the above, with the product standing alone on a completely white background that blends into the site overall.
 It’s neutral, and it helps people review their options quickly and see what exactly it is they’re clicking on.
-Try out these images and see if the work for you.
+Try out these images and see if they work for you.